 The Final Word on Greenblatt’s Magic Formula

 A thorough examination of the Magic Formula indicates that it is the real deal in terms of beating the S&P 500 over long periods of time.

-The rules are simple, but can produce a lot of variability which isn’t necessarily reflected in the backtested data.
+The rules are simple, but produce a lot of variables which aren’t necessarily reflected in the backtested data.
 What a trader buys, and when, will significantly impact results.
 Also, how a trader screens for stocks (for example, market cap.) will alter the stocks available for purchase.
 We could all use this strategy and end up with different results…as with most strategies.